 Cameron Fletcher is a technical Writer at Aptera Motors.

-Cameron is an experienced technical writer who believes that scientific research, intellectual property, and inventive designs are the result of human ingenuity and curiosity.
+He is an experienced technical writer who believes that scientific research, intellectual property, and inventive designs are the result of human ingenuity and curiosity.
 “As such, it is my opinion that there will always be a need for human writers if not editors in the least.”

-His experience at a solar mobility startup, creating content stemming from never-before-seen novel ideas is proof of it.
+His experience at a solar mobility startup, creating content stemming from never-before-seen novel ideas, is proof of it.

-That said, he believes AI is a great tool for brainstorming ideas, catalyzing the drafting stage, and generating multiple outlines.
+That said, he believes AI is an excellent tool for brainstorming ideas, catalyzing the drafting stage, and generating multiple outlines.
 It’s possible to use it to find reference documents and applicable specifications.

 However, moving forward, Cameron also said, “Just as a new software can upend a once static industry, AI will, at a minimum, become a tool that I think content creators of all types should stay up to date with.”

-He advises that technical writers need to take initiative to learn how to leverage AI and understand the underlying technology behind it.
+He advises that technical writers need to take the initiative to learn how to leverage AI and understand the underlying technology behind it.

 6. Steve Arrants, Technical Writer at Agilent Technologies